BioColLab/SCREEN/README.md

 (1) Install protT5

-The pre-trained language model protT5 (referring to https://github.com/agemagician/ProtTrans) can be installed via
+The language model protT5 (referring to https://github.com/agemagician/ProtTrans) can be installed via

 ```
 pip install torch